This is a quick guide for new Coinwink Premium users on how to start receiving SMS crypto alerts.

 For SMS broadcasting, Coinwink uses Twilio API.
 Twilio is the global leader in SMS messaging and provides worldwide coverage for SMS delivery.

 Our users come mostly from the US, Canada, UK, EU, Latin America, Asia, Australia, and other countries with well-established mobile network infrastructure.
-If the user enters the phone number correctly, and the phone is in range, during the three years of our partnership with Twilio, so far, we have a 100% SMS delivery rate.
+If the user enters the phone number correctly, and the phone is in range, during the four years of our partnership with Twilio, we have almost 100% SMS delivery rate.

 In general, we provide global coverage and can deliver SMS messages to all countries.
 If you are living in a country where the mobile network infrastructure is not well-established, or your mobile carrier is known for blocking incoming messages, contact us before upgrading to Premium, so we can send you a test SMS alert.